 - Fax to: (617) 948-6473.

-Voting Ballots must be received by MONDAY, APRIL 10th at 9:00 am Eastern or postmarked by the Friday before.
+Voting Ballots must be received by the election deadline or postmarked by the Friday before.
 The individual listed as the contact on your Voting Ballot will receive confirmation of the receipt of your Voting Ballot.
 If that individual does not receive confirmation, or for any questions, contact the Office of Youth and Young Adult Ministries at youth [at] uua [dot] org or (617) 948-4350 to ensure that your Voting Ballot is received and counted.